Floris Nollet

-Floris Nollet (16 September 1794 – 11 January 1853) was a Belgian physicist, engineer, inventor.
+Floris Nollet (16 September 1794 – 11 January 1853) was a Belgian physicist, engineer, and inventor.

 Nollet was a grandnephew of Jean-Antoine Nollet.
 He became professor of physics at the École Militaire in Brussels.
 He also founded the British-French company Société de l'Alliance.

 Nollet designed plans for large-scale generators for the galvanization industry, for limelight, and for electric arcs, an improvement on the work of Hippolyte Pixii.
 His magneto-electric generator design for decomposing water by electrolysis using steam power was patented in England in 1850.